Nic30/hwtHls/doc/dev-llvm-basics-install-and-use.rst

 * nuw no unsigned wrap
 * nsw no signed wrap
 * invoke - call with exception handling, InvokeInstr is a terminator CallBase is not
+* clober - Clobber refers to an access (or instruction) overwriting some part of the memory that another access (or instruction) is either reading from or writing to.
+The terminology for “clobber” is used similar to that of the synonym “thrash”, when saying “the cache is being thrashed”; both refer to overwriting memory.

 In IR debugging meta-information